Shared taxi service: 13 Mallorcan municipalities take the step across borders

 1. Clear control mechanisms: Uniform receipts, digital ride displays and a central complaints office.
 That way misuse can be detected more quickly.

-2. Smart dispatching: A central radio system or an app that bundles rides and minimizes empty runs.
+2. Smart dispatching: A central radio system or an app that bundles rides and minimizes empty runs — this is an example of demand-responsive transport.
 This lowers costs and emissions — especially on sunny afternoons when the island hums.

 3. Compensation payments and pilot phases: Subsidies for night and fringe hours can help until new routes settle in.
 Pilot phases with clear metrics (waiting time, utilization, complaints) create transparency.

-4. Integration with buses and bike rental: Interfaces with timetables reduce waiting times and make the system more attractive than driving to the next village.
+4. Integration with buses and bicycle-sharing systems: Interfaces with timetables reduce waiting times and make the system more attractive than driving to the next village.
+Support for bicycle-sharing systems can improve first- and last-mile connections.

 Anyone standing in front of the town hall on a Sunday afternoon, hearing the distant honk of taxis, will notice: this is not a revolutionary act — rather a tricky coordination.
 But if municipalities, drivers and authorities do not postpone the unwanted details, this could become a truly networked model: practical mobility for everyday life, fewer empty cars and a little more quiet on the streets when people no longer have to rush to the bus stop.